Johann Jakob Grynaeus: Works

-His many works include commentaries on various books of the Old and New Testament, Theologica theoremata et problemata (1588), and a collection of patristic literature entitled Monumenia S. patrum orthodoxographa (2 vols, fol., 1569).
+His many works include commentaries on various books of the Old and New Testament, Theologica theoremata et problemata (1588), and a collection of patristic literature entitled Monumenia S. patrum orthodoxographa (2 volumes, folio, 1569).

+Inn 1569, Grynaeus published the first edition of several letters of the hermits Barsanuphius of Gaza and John the Prophet together with the letters of Dorotheus of Gaza.